cieslarmichal/10x-series-matcher/.ai/api-plan.md

 DELETE /watchrooms/:watchroomId/participants/me
 DELETE /watchrooms/:watchroomId/participants/:userId
 3. Series Module
-This module would act as a proxy to the external TMDB API.
-Its sole responsibility would be to handle searching for series.
+This module acts as a proxy to the external TMDB API.
+It handles searching for series and retrieving detailed series information.
 Endpoints:
 GET /series/search
+GET /series/:seriesTmdbId
 4. Recommendation Module
 While the recommendation endpoint is nested under the watchroom's path, the logic for generating AI recommendations is a distinct domain.
 Creating a separate module for it promotes separation of concerns and would make the system easier to maintain as the recommendation logic grows.
 Endpoints: